netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 # RESTCONF Extensions

-A RESTCONF server MUST support the trace context _traceparent_ header as defined in {{W3C-Trace-Context}}.
+A RESTCONF server MUST support the Trace Context traceparent header as defined in {{W3C-Trace-Context}}.

-A RESTCONF server SHOULD support the trace context _tracestate_ header as defined in {{W3C-Trace-Context}}.
+A RESTCONF server SHOULD support the Trace Context tracestate header as defined in {{W3C-Trace-Context}}.

 ## Error Handling

 The RESTCONF server SHOULD follow the "Processing Model for Working with Trace Context" as specified in {{W3C-Trace-Context}}.
-Based on this processing model, it is NOT RECOMMENDED to reject an RPC because of the trace context header values.
+Based on this processing model, it is NOT RECOMMENDED to reject an RPC because of the Trace Context header values.

-If the server still decides to reject the RPC because of the trace context header values, the server MUST return a RESTCONF rpc-error with the following values:
+If the server still decides to reject the RPC because of the Trace Context header values, the server MUST return a RESTCONF rpc-error with the following values:

       error-tag:      operation-failed
       error-type:     protocol